IBM-Bluemix-Docs/va/va_index.md

 ## Reviewing image security for Docker images that are stored in a namespace by using the CLI
 {: #va_registry_cli}

-You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the CLI to find information about potential vulnerabilities.
+You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the CLI.
 {:shortdesc}

-When you add an image to the registry, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
-Containers that are deployed from vulnerable images might be attacked and compromised.
-Images are scanned only if they are based on an operating system that is supported by Vulnerability Advisor.

-If security issues are found, instructions are provided to help fix the reported vulnerability.

-To check the vulnerability status of images in your {{site.data.keyword.Bluemix_notm}} account, complete the following steps.

-1. List all images in your {{site.data.keyword.Bluemix_notm}} account.
-The following command returns a list of all images independent of the namespace where they are stored.
+1. List the images in your {{site.data.keyword.Bluemix_notm}} account.
+A list of all images is returned, independent of the namespace where they are stored.

     ```
     bx cr image-list
     ```
     {: pre}

 2. Check the status in the **VULNERABILITY STATUS** column.
-One of the following statuses is displayed:
-    -   `OK` This status means that no security issues were found.
+    -   `OK`: No security issues were found
-    -   `Vulnerable` This status means that a potential security issue or vulnerability was found.
+    -   `Vulnerable`: A potential security issue or vulnerability was found
-    -   `Unknown` This status is displayed while the image is being scanned until the final vulnerability status can be determined.
+    -   `Unknown`: The image is being scanned and the final vulnerability status is not yet determined
-    -   `Unsupported OS` This status is displayed if the image is not supported to be scanned by Vulnerability Advisor.
+    -   `Unsupported OS`: The image is not supported to be scanned by Vulnerability Advisor
-4. To find out more about the status, review the Vulnerability Advisor report.
+4. To view the details for the status, review the Vulnerability Advisor report.

     ```
     bx cr va registry.<region>/<my_namespace>/<my_image>:<tag>
     ```
     {: pre}

-    In your CLI output, you can find the list of vulnerable packages, a description of the vulnerability that was found, and a link to instructions for how to fix it.
+    In the CLI output, you can view a list of vulnerable packages, a description of the vulnerability that was found, and, if a link exists, a link to instructions for how to fix the vulnerability.

 ## Resolving common problems in images
 {: #va_report}

-Example fixes for common problems that are reported by Vulnerability Advisor.
+Review the example fixes for common problems that might be reported by Vulnerability Advisor.
+Some of the reported problems can be fixed by updating your Dockerfile.
 {:shortdesc}

-Vulnerability Advisor provides corrective actions with reported security or configuration issues.
-Some of the reported problems can be fixed by updating your Dockerfile.
-To help you resolve common problems more quickly, use the following code examples to implement the solution in your Dockerfile.

 ### Maximum password age, minimum password days, and minimum password length
 {: #va_password}